vy538/idea-generator/README.md

 - Invite code system for restricting access to idea submission
 - Admin panel for managing ideas, gallery items, and users
 - Ability for admins to generate and manage invite codes for users
+- Upload creation feature for users to share their illustrations
 - Material-UI components for a consistent and modern UI

 ## Project Structure